gisellereyes789/Codepath-Prework-iOS/README.md

 Submitted by: **Giselle Reyes**

-**Change Screen Prework App** is an app that Provides the user with three labels and a button.
+**Change Screen Prework App** is an app that provides the user with three labels and a button.
 When the user presses the button, the background of the screen changes to a random color.

 Time spent: **3** hours spent in total